 Let Lien Solutions handle four-part searches

-Due diligence necessitates looking for numerous types of liens and is a cumbersome process.
+Due diligence necessitates looking for numerous types of tax or judgment liens and is a cumbersome process.
 You have to consider various jurisdictions, the debtor’s legal last name or business name, common misspellings, and any previous names.
 We offer lien management services for every stage of the lending process.
 We perform all types of UCC, tax, and judgment lien searches on your behalf, ensuring you have a thorough understanding of a prospective borrower’s debts and your potential priority before finalizing terms and closing a loan.